HR, human resources concept, social network with company people icons, online community, hands typing on computer keyboard

 What LinkedIn post type and formats should you be creating?

-There are many different types of LinkedIn posts and while there’s no wrong or right option to choose, the best advice for your LinkedIn marketing strategy is to mix it up a little.
+There are many different types of LinkedIn posts and while there’s no wrong or right option to choose, the best advice for your LinkedIn marketing strategy is to mix it up a little and experiment with all the various post and ad formats.
 If you don’t, all of your posts will look the same and increase the chances of your target audience scrolling right past them.

 Some of the options include: